koi-ama/koi-ama.github.io/essays/reflect3.md

 - **API philosophy:** Bootstrap blends components and utilities; Semantic UI’s class names read closer to English (“ui card”), which is friendly but can balloon HTML.
 - **Learning curve:** Bootstrap wins on docs, examples, and ecosystem size (Stack Overflow answers abound).
 - **Themability:** Both can be themed, but Bootstrap’s CSS variables (v5) make token-level tweaks cleaner in 2025.
-- **Team velocity:** Bootstrap’s ubiquity means new teammates onboard fast—there’s a good chance they’ve used it.
+- **Team velocity:** Bootstrap’s ubiquity means new teammates onboard fast, there’s a good chance they’ve used it.

 ---